Pumpkin Pie With Maple Syrup

 Instructions

-You can mix the crust by hand, placing the flour and sugar in a large heavy bowl, cutting the cold butter into 16 pieces dropping them over the flour mixture, then pressing the pieces of butter with the flour mixture together until there are only crumbs are about the size of oats, then make a well and pour in the egg beaten with the water.
-Or you can use a food processor.
-Place flour, sugar, pieces of butter and egg yolk in a food processor and pulse until it’s small crumbs about the size of oats.
-With the processor still running, add the water and stop just before the dough forms a ball.
+You can mix the crust by hand, placing the flour and sugar in a large heavy bowl, cutting the cold butter into 8 pieces dropping them over the flour mixture, then pressing the pieces of butter with the flour mixture together until there are only crumbs are about the size of oats, then make a well and pour in the egg beaten with the water.
+Or you can use a food processor but you need to be careful that you don’t over process the flour and build up its gluten making the crust tough.
+Place flour, sugar, pieces of butter and egg yolk in a food processor and pulse a few times until the butter is small crumbs about the size of oats.
+Add the egg yolk and turn the processor on and quickly add the water and turn the processor off just before the dough forms a ball.
+This takes just seconds.

 Pour the dough out on to a piece of plastic wrap.
 Mold it into a 6″ disk, wrap and chill in the refrigerator for 1 hour.